 Church of the Nativity, Sanctuary Expansion: The expansion would feature a new 1,000 seat sanctuary to be added to the southwest side of the existing building.
 Architectural plans have been prepared.
-The church has received the civil engineering plan as of August 2014, and plan to make a presentation to GTCC in September.
-The GTCC will form an ad-hoc committee to comment on the proposal.
+The church has received the civil engineering plan as of August 2014, and made a presentation to GTCC in September.
 The Baltimore County Development Review Committee approved the request for a limited exemption in October.
 (GTCC & adjoining communities)